Dealing with Intrusive Thoughts in OCD

 Coping with Intrusive Thoughts

-1. Acknowledge the Thoughts
+1. Acknowledge and Identify the Thoughts

 2. Avoid Thought Suppression

-3. Practice Mindfulness
+3. Practice Mindfulness and Grounding Techniques

-4. Cognitive Behavioral Therapy (CBT)
+4. Cognitive Behavioral Therapy (CBT) and Exposure and Response Prevention (ERP)

-5. Seek Professional Help
+5. Seek Professional Help and Support

-Counseling for Intrusive Thoughts
+Online Counseling for Intrusive Thoughts

 - Cognitive Restructuring: Identifying and challenging irrational beliefs about intrusive thoughts.